-The reviews covered a range of diagnostic areas ranging from generic health and social care (18) or clinical trials (47) to condition specific areas such as diabetes (37) or palliative care (21).
+The reviews covered a range of diagnostic areas ranging from generic health and social care [18] or clinical trials [47] to condition specific areas such as diabetes [37] or palliative care [21].
 Although a broad range of conditions were covered, this review did not focus on condition-specific aspects which could act as challenges for involvement.
 However, this was not within the remit of this review which had a greater focus on PPI in population health research.
 Interestingly there were few reviews based on demographic groups who are generally acknowledged to be under-represented in healthcare decision making:

-There was one review for ethnic minority communities (19) and the geography of the studies included were mainly in the United States.
-There was one review for Older People (24) which covered nine qualitative articles.
-Arguably studies around dementia and palliative care may be relevant to this demographic but that cannot be assumed.
+- There was one review for ethnic minority communities [19] and the geography of the studies included were mainly in the United States. - There was one review for Older People [24] which covered nine qualitative articles.
+Arguably studies around dementia and palliative care may be relevant to this demographic but that cannot be assumed. - There were three reviews for Children and Young People all of which had a specific focus rather than looking at the involvement of Children and Young People in PPI more generally:

+- Children and Families in Pediatric Health Research [23];

+- Disabled children [25];

-535 • There were three reviews for Children and Young People - all of which had a specific 536 focus rather than looking at the involvement of Children and Young People in PPI 537 more generally: 538 Children and Families in Pediatric Health Research (23); 539 Disabled children (25); 540 Paediatric Intensive Care (41).
-5/1 On the positive side Malterud et al (57) however noted the usefulness of 'two articles which describe 541 on the positive side, Material et al (57) however noted the discrimess of two articles which describe 542 in detail how individuals with limited literacy abilities can be supported to analyse and communicate 543 such processes'.
+- Paediatric Intensive Care [41].

+On the positive side, Malterud et al. [57] however noted the usefulness of 'two articles which describe in detail how individuals with limited literacy abilities can be supported to analyse and communicate such processes'.

-545 Conclusions
+Conclusions

 There are several important areas of PPI activity that require further research.
-With regards to 546 547 Population Health research, there remain gaps in knowledge about how to ensure key specific attributes of this type of research are addressed for PPI team members - particularly around how to 548 deal with complexity and the data-driven nature of the research.
-Looking at the UK Standards when 549 mapped against the findings, it is clear that there is a lack of current research or clarity around 550 Governance and Impact.
-There could also be more research done about PPI with under-represented 551 groups.
-The new tools containing best practice guidance produced from the synthesis and examples of 552 resources are designed to help population health researchers to facilitate better PPI and in turn to 553 conduct better research.
-554
+With regards to Population Health research, there remain gaps in knowledge about how to ensure key specific attributes of this type of research are addressed for PPI team members - particularly around how to deal with complexity and the data-driven nature of the research.
+Looking at the UK Standards when mapped against the findings, it is clear that there is a lack of current research or clarity around Governance and Impact.
+There could also be more research done about PPI with under-represented groups.
+The new tools containing best practice guidance produced from the synthesis and examples of resources are designed to help population health researchers to facilitate better PPI and in turn to conduct better research.

-556 Abbreviations
+Abbreviations

-557 ALSPAC Avon Longitudinal Study of Parents and Children
+ALSPAC Avon Longitudinal Study of Parents and Children

-558 CO90s Children of the 90s
+CO90s Children of the 90s

-559 CPH National Centre for Population Health and Wellbeing Research
+CPH National Centre for Population Health and Wellbeing Research